Turkey detains Syrian suspect in deadly Istanbul bombing

 “I looked out of the window and saw people running,” the 22-year-old said.
 “People were lying on the ground, already visible from the corner of the street (I was in).
 They were trying to call (for help), whether it was an ambulance or the police.
 All of them were shrieking and crying.”

-The Kurdistan Workers’ Party, or PKK, has fought an armed insurgency in Turkey since 1984.
+The PKK has fought an armed insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.

 Ankara and Washington both consider the PKK a terrorist group, but they diverge on the issue of the Syrian Kurdish groups, which have fought against IS in Syria.

-In recent years, Erdogan has led a broad crackdown on the militants as well as on Kurdish lawmakers and activists.
+In recent years, Turkish President Recep Tayyip Erdogan has led a broad crackdown on the militants as well as on Kurdish lawmakers and activists.
 Amid skyrocketing inflation and other economic troubles, Erdogan’s anti-terrorism campaign is a key rallying point for him before Turkey’s presidential and parliamentary elections next year.

 Following the attacks between 2015 and 2017 that left more than 500 civilians and security personnel dead, Turkey launched cross-border military operations into Syria and northern Iraq against Kurdish militants, while also cracking down on Kurdish politicians, journalists and activists at home.